 **Mercy Corps team members are expected to support all efforts toward accountability, specifically to our program participants, community partners, other stakeholders, and to international standards guiding international relief and development work.
 We are committed to actively engaging communities as equal partners in the design, monitoring and evaluation of our field projects.

-The humanitarian objectives of Mercy Corps’ programs may require flexibility in working hours and frequent travel to field offices, program sites and sub recipient locations.
-Mercy Corps Team members represent the agency both during and outside of work hours when deployed in a field posting.
-Team members are expected to conduct themselves in a professional manner and respect local laws, customs and Mercy Corps policies, procedures, and values always and in all locations.
+Mercy Corps’ team members represent the agency both during and outside work hours when deployed in a country office posting.
+Team members are expected to conduct themselves in a professional manner and respect local laws, customs and MC's policies, procedures, and values at all times and in all in-country venues.

 **Diversity, Equity & Inclusion